akeneo/pim-docs/cookbook/import_export/product-import.rst

 .. code-block:: php

-    // add a info message when the check is not performed
+    // for instance, add a info message when the check is not performed
     $this->stepExecution->addSummaryInfo(
         'charset_validator.title',
         'job_execution.summary.charset_validator.skipped'